MoolyaSoftwareTesting/Moolya-way-of-testing/README.md

 ## The philosophies of testing we subscribe to

+Complete testing is impossible for any software.
+We can't cover everything.</br>
+Testing is sampling.
+Good testing = Right sampling.</br>
+Right or wrong is determined by the context.

 ### Software Testing is a feedback loop

  * Someone has a business idea to solve a pain point across customers.